-Operating margins in the Installation segment were 15.2 percent and 13.3 percent for 2020 and 2019, respectively.
-The increase in operating margin was driven by operational efficiencies, lower material costs, higher selling prices, savings from cost reduction activities, lower insurance costs and reduced travel and entertainment activity, partially offset by higher depreciation expense.
+Operating margins in the Installation segment were 16.1 percent and 15.2 percent for 2021 and 2020, respectively.
+The increase in operating margin was driven by higher sales volume and selling prices, savings from cost reduction activities, and lower legal fees, partially offset by an increase in cost of material.

-Distribution
+Specialty Distribution